ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

   More details on this are given in :ref:`Fx variables as cell measures or ancillary variables`.

-If the corresponding supplementary variable is not available (which is the case for some models and almost all observational datasets), the preprocessor attempts to mask the data using Natural Earth mask files (that are vectorized rasters).
+If the corresponding ancillary variable is not available (which is the case for some models and almost all observational datasets), the preprocessor attempts to mask the data using Natural Earth mask files (that are vectorized rasters).
 As mentioned above, the spatial resolution of the the